Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Computations of equivariant factorization homology

 Assume that $G$ is a finite group and $V$ is a finite dimensional $G$-representation.
 In this section, we prove \cref{thm-comp}, which deals with factorization homology when the algebra $A$ is a Thom spectrum of a more highly commutative map than $\EE_V$; it is as commutative as a representation that $M$ embeds in.
 We apply \cref{thm-comp} to compute the genuine equivariant factorization homology of certain Thom spectra.
 In \cref{cor-MU}, we compute the factorization homology of the Real bordism spectrum, $MU_\mathbb{R}$.
 In \cref{cor-em}, we treat Eilenberg--MacLane spectra; see the appendix by Hahn--Wilson for a computation of $\THR(\HZ)$.
 In \cref{cor-relative}, we compute $C_2$-relative $\THH$ (see \cite{TC_via_the_norm}), $\THH_{C_2}(\HF_2)$.
+This is an $S^1$-spectrum, but we compute its underlying spectrum.